VESSEL LAYOUT DESCRIPTION

 ELECTRICAL/ELECTRONICS SHOP - Opposite the electronics/computer lab is a shop and tool/parts storage area for the ship's electrician.
-Space and equipment is available for science electronics workshop tasks.

 SCIENTIFIC STOREROOM (FORWARD) - The forward scientific storeroom is at the forward end of the main deck passageway.
 It is served by a hatch that opens on the 01 deck forward and accessible internally via double doors and widened passageway.
 All labs are accessible to this storeroom at sea or in port.

-STAGING BAY - A high-overhead sheltered (not weatherproof) work space with roll-down doors starboard and aft, and deck hatches to the lower scientific storeroom and the instrument well.
+STAGING BAY - A high-overhead sheltered (not weatherproof) workspace with roll-down doors starboard and aft, and deck hatches to the lower scientific storeroom and the instrument well.

 ENGINEERING SPACES AND SERVICES - These are off-limits to scientific party members except by permission of the chief engineer or the duty engineer, especially when cruising.
 They can be dangerous at any time, due to the possible hazard of noise, oil, grease, or lubricants underfoot.